 In 2019, it was time to say goodbye to our arboreal, parakeet-filled oasis in Lower Parel, and we moved to Bandra (close to our real home, the one with our dog and our bed).
 This new home is close to the sea, with fewer trees, but all the sky you can take in.
 And cats.
 Plenty of those.
 We are inside the Koliwada after all.

-This new Trilogy has a proper staircase which is a dream come true for me because I have only seen the Beauty and the Beast animated film with the floor to ceiling bookshelves about a million times, and I wanted a ladder, but settled for a two-level book heaven instead.
-So we expanded the shop, and now the library is quieter, cosier, and filled with books.
+This new Trilogy has a proper staircase which is a dream come true for me because I have only seen the Beauty and the Beast animated film with the floor to ceiling bookshelves about a million times, and I really wanted a ladder, but settled for a two-level book heaven instead.
+So we expanded the shop, and now the library is a quieter, cosier space filled with books.
 Meethil is a Bandra boy and it wasn’t very hard for me to slip right into the Bandra rhythm, we even started eating out!